 Stiff Little Fingers

-The Stiff LIttle Fingers gig is still scheduled to take place on Thursday 30th July 2020 although this is clearly subject to further change.
+The Stiff Little Fingers gig scheduled to take place on Thursday 30th July 2020 has now been confimred as being moved to March 2021.
 All tickets will be valid and transferred over to the new date and if new dates are not suitable a full refund on any ticket request will be made within seven days.

 Refund requests will be triggered on request either through Skiddle or from the Scotland's For Me Store.
 Once the refunds have been processed any remaining tickets will be put up online from Monday June at 10am.